History of Nova Scotia: Provincial relations with Acadians and Mi'kmaqs in the late 20th century

 In 1997, the Mi'kmaq-Nova Scotia-Canada Tripartite Forum was established.
-The Nova Scotia government and the Mi’kmaq community have made the Miꞌkmaw Kinaꞌmatnewey, which is the most successful First Nation Education Program in Canada.
+The Nova Scotia government and the Mi’kmaq community have made the Miꞌkmaw Kinaꞌmatnewey, which is a very successful First Nation Education Program in Canada.
 In 1982, the first Mi’kmaq operated school opened in Nova Scotia.
 By 1997, all education for Mi’kmaq on reserves were given the responsibility for their own education.
 There are now 11 band run schools in Nova Scotia.
 Now Nova Scotia has the highest rate of retention of aboriginal students in schools in the country.
 More than half the teachers are Mi’kmaq.
 From 2011 to 2012 there was a 25 percent increase of Mi’kmaq students going to university.
 Atlantic Canada has the highest rate of aboriginal students attending university in the country.

 21st century

 On April 14, 2010, the Lieutenant Governor of Nova Scotia, Mayann Francis, on the advice of her premier, invoked the Royal Prerogative and granted Viola Desmond a posthumous free pardon, the first such to be granted in Canada.

 The free pardon, an extraordinary remedy granted under the Royal Prerogative of Mercy only in the rarest of circumstances and the first one granted posthumously, differs from a simple pardon in that it is based on innocence and recognizes that a conviction was in error.
 The government of Nova Scotia also apologised.
 This initiative happened by Desmond's younger sister Wanda Robson, and a professor of Cape Breton University, Graham Reynolds, working with the Government of Nova Scotia to ensure that Desmond's name was cleared and the government admitted its error.
 In honour of Desmond, the provincial government has named the first Nova Scotia Heritage Day after her.

 In the same year, on August 31, the governments of Canada and Nova Scotia signed a historic agreement with the Mi'kmaq Nation, establishing a process whereby the federal government must consult with the Mi'kmaq Grand Council before engaging in any activities or projects that affect the Mi'kmaq in Nova Scotia.
 This covers most, if not all, actions these governments might take within that jurisdiction.
 This is the first such collaborative agreement in Canadian history including all the First Nations within an entire province.